-Our World on the Maine Coast
+Our Camping Paradise on the Maine Coast

 Welcome!
 Our on-site activities, walking trails and art & recreational facilities are at your doorstep.
 When you're ready to roam, you're a short ride to Belfast, Searsport & Sears Island, Acadia National Park & Bar Harbor, Camden & Rockport and lighthouses of every description.
 When you're in Searsport, you can enjoy the coast of Maine without the crowds.